Part 4: Movies and Visual Data Files

 5. Close the AER report and the Access Tool.

-Visual Data File (VDF)
+Converting a Visual Data File (VDF)

 1. Open Windows File Explorer.

-2. Browse to your scenario folder (e.g. C:\Users\username\Documents\STK 12\STK_Movies_VDFs).
+2. Browse to your scenario folder (e.g., C:\Users\username\Documents\STK 12\STK_Movies_VDFs).

 3. Other than the movie you stored here, all the files you see are being used in the STK scenario.
 The more objects in your scenario, the more files you will see here.
 When you create a VDF of your scenario, it combines all these files into one file.